Using Present Tense in a Story About the Past

 A listener named Becky had a question about present and past tense.
 She wanted to know which of the following was correct: “The girl who was next to me was named Stephanie,” or “The girl who was next to me is named Stephanie.”

 I’m assuming that the Stephanie she’s talking about is someone who Becky knows is still alive and still named Stephanie.
 On the one hand, she wants to use the past tense because the other verb in the sentence is in the past tense, and she doesn’t want to switch tenses needlessly.
-On the other hand, if it’s still true that that girl is named Stephanie, wouldn’t she want to use the present tense?.
+On the other hand, if it’s still true that the girl is named Stephanie, wouldn’t she want to use the present tense?

 They Used to Make the Best Milkshakes